ohhhyeahhh/SiamCAR/README.md

 - `hp_search:`There are different hyper paramters for different datasets. (eg:`--hp_search OTB/LaSOT/VOT2019/GOT10k/UAV123`)

 **5. Acknowledgement**
-The SiamCAR was developed on the basis of [pysot](https://github.com/STVIR/pysot).
+The code is implemented based on [pysot](https://github.com/STVIR/pysot).
+We would like to express our sincere thanks to the contributers.